sagemath/sagewiki_to_gh-2022-10-10/days40_tutorials.md

 Tutorial II: Programming in Python and Sage
 --------------------------------------------

- Leader: Nicolas Borie and Nicolas Thiery
+ Leader: Nicolas Borie and Nicolas Thiéry

  Worksheet: